 Would you like to read – from begin to end – a 18 page pounderous law draft titled “Law for introducing a duty to report cross-border tax structuring”?
 The members of the German Bundestag apparently didn’t.
 After all, nothing seemed wrong with a duty to report cum-ex schemes.
 So the new law, proposed by finance minister Olaf Scholz, passed legislation on December 12, 2019 without much discussion.
 Only afterwards its real content, hidden on page 15, became public.
 It caused incredulity and turmoil among traders and investors.
-This article deals with the upcoming bizarre ‘trader tax’, and with ways to step around it.
+This article deals with the new bizarre German ‘trader tax’, and with ways to step around it.

 News about a “1000% tax for traders” and even a “tax on losses” spread quickly in January 2020.
 Hopefully, fake news?
 This is the relevant section of the new law (Art.
 5 § 20 sentence 6 number 4):

 “The Income Tax Act as published on October 8, 2009 (Federal Law Gazette I p.
 3366, 3862), last amended by Article 1 of the Law of August 4, 2019 (Federal Law Gazette I p.
 1122), is changed as follows.
 The following sentences are inserted after § 20 paragraph 6 sentence 4: Losses from financial assets within the meaning of paragraph 2 sentence 1 number 3 may only be offset in the amount of 10,000 euros with profits within the meaning of paragraph 2 sentence 1 number 3 and with income within the meaning of § 20 paragraph 1 number 11; sentences 2 and 3 apply mutatis mutandis with the proviso that losses that have not been offset each year may only be offset against profits up to the amount of 10,000 euros with profits within the meaning of paragraph 2 sentence 1 number 3 and with income within the meaning of § 20 paragraph 1 number 11. “

 Translation: For the income tax, trading losses cannot anymore be offset against trading profits in excess of EUR 10,000 per year.